FlourishAnyway is an Industrial/Organizational Psychologist and parent with an interest in DIY and health topics.

 - seeing something traumatic happen to someone else, such as a bloody car accident.

-- observing a parent, sibling, or other person who was very scared of needles, or
+- observing a parent, sibling, or another person who was very scared of needles, or

 - learning about something bad happening, such as neighborhood kids playing with contaminated drug syringes.